Astros vs. Phillies Player Props Betting Odds

-Bookmakers have set player props for Kyle Tucker and others when the Houston Astros host the Philadelphia Phillies at Minute Maid Park on Saturday at 5:10 PM ET.
+Player prop bet odds for Kyle Tucker and others are listed when the Houston Astros host the Philadelphia Phillies at Minute Maid Park on Sunday at 7:10 PM ET.

 Bet on this matchup or its props with DraftKings!